 The Juvenile Justice Advisory Group (JJAG) advises OVSJG as the state administering agency of Title II, Part B, Section 223(a)(3) of the Juvenile Justice and Delinquency Prevention Act (JJDPA), provides active consultation to the Mayor and government agencies, and ensures the provision of comprehensive delinquency prevention programs that meet the needs of youth through the collaboration of many local systems with which a youth may interface.
 Consistent with these provisions, the JJAG:

 • Spearheads the development of the District's three-year statewide plan.

-- Advises the Mayor and Legislature on compliance with core requirements of the Juvenile Justice and Delinquency Prevention (JJDP) Act.
+• Advises the Mayor and District government agencies on compliance with core requirements of the JJDPA.

 • Reviews and comments on juvenile justice grant proposals.

 Three Year Plans

-The following Three -ear Plan is supported by funding from the US Department of Justice (DOJ), Office of Justice Programs (OJP), Office of Juvenile Justice and Delinquency Prevention (OJJDP) which allows the District of Columbia to award organizations that will address juvenile delinquency and improve the juvenile justice system.
+The following Three -Year Plan is supported by funding from the US Department of Justice (DOJ), Office of Justice Programs (OJP), Office of Juvenile Justice and Delinquency Prevention (OJJDP) which allows the District of Columbia to award organizations that will address juvenile delinquency and improve the juvenile justice system.

 JJAG Structure and Membership